tox-dev/tox/docs/config.rst

             PIP_INDEX_URL = {env:PIP_INDEX_URL:https://pypi.org/simple/}

-    This will ensure the desired index server gets used for virtual environment creation and allow overriding index server URL with environment variable.
+    This will ensure the desired index server gets used for virtual environment creation and allow overriding the index server URL with an environment variable.

 .. conf:: envdir ^ PATH ^ {toxworkdir}/{envname}